Beer Trouble Shooting

 • The bar owner sells a 16-ounce pint of beer for $5.

-To calculate stock value of the pour cost, the bar owner would follow these steps:
+To calculate the value of the pour cost, the bar owner would follow these steps:

 2. Multiply the cost per ounce by the number of ounces in a pint: